I never thought this would happen to me.

-Climbing Tiers – increased commissions as you make more sales.
+Climbing Tiers – increased commissions as you get more sales.

-Recurring Commissions – usually happens with subscription services… you continuously receive commissions so long as people are signed up.
-AWeber and SEMrush do this.
+Recurring Commissions – usually happens with subscription services… you continuously receive commissions as long as people are signed up.
+AWeber and SEMrush are examples.

 Sitewide Commissions – get a commission no matter what people buy on the affiliate’s website.
 Amazon’s affiliate program does this.

-Pay Per Lead – get a commission based on the number of leads (eg. contact form fill-outs) you send to a business.
-Be sure setup your analytics to track this and have a solid, written agreement with your affiliate.
-You don’t want to spend tons of time and get burned, like I have.
+Pay Per Lead – get a commission based on the number of leads (e.g. contact form fill-outs) you send to a business.
+Be sure to set up your analytics to track this and have a solid, written agreement with your affiliate.
+You don’t want to spend tons of time and get burned like I have.

 Cookies – amount of time after people click your affiliate link you will receive a commission if a sale is generated.
 Usually 30-90 days but shouldn’t be a deal breaker when choosing affiliates.